AndoniFikri/Credit-Risk-Prediction-with-Deployment/README.md

 # Credit-Risk-Prediction-with-Deployment

-This is my final project for Big Data using Python programme held by Digital Talent Scholarship (Indonesian Ministry of Communication and Informatics).
+This is my final project for Big Data using Python (Digital Talent Scholarship programme) held by Indonesian Ministry of Communication and Informatics.
 In this project, I try to model and deploy a credit risk application using supervised binary classification machine learning model.
 I was pairing with Narendra Seta (https://github.com/NarendraSetaR) for developing the solutions.

 I was using python data package such as pandas, numpy, and sklearn for the machine learning model.
 Then, for the ML deployment I was using Pyhton Flask Library, and a bit of HTML and CSS for the web template.
 The reference of this project could be access through this link: https://www.youtube.com/watch?v=UbCWoMf80PY&t=417s